3 min read

 by Amy Cousins

-Clearing can be unpredictable, but it's also a real lifeline for lots of students, and a chance to find your perfect university.
+UCAS Clearing can be unpredictable, but it's also a great opportunity for students to find their perfect university.

 Who can apply through Clearing?

-You may want to use a word document on your laptop, tablet or computer, or the notes section on your phone - ideally, you want something that's easy to access during a call.
+You can use a notepad and pen, a Word document on your laptop, tablet or computer, or the notes section on your phone - whatever you prefer.
+Ideally, you want something that's easy to access during a call.

-Clearing can be a whirlwind so the easier you make it for yourself, the better.
+Clearing can be a whirlwind so the easier you make things for yourself, the better.

 2. A list of Clearing courses you're interested in